The Foundation for a Meaningful Life

 • Reading

 Literature is a tool for understanding the world and the people in it.
 Exposure to a broad range of literary styles and subject matter in grade five encourages students to develop their own interests, tastes, and critical skills.
-Teachers select books because their content parallels material studied in other classes, because they relate to a larger theme, because they are part of an important body of literature, or because they support a community of learners.
-Finally, selected titles provide important connections for the reader: to himself, to peers, to other generations, to other cultures, to other periods, to other philosophies, and to other worlds.
+Teachers select books because their content parallels material studied in other classes, they relate to a larger theme, they are part of an important body of literature, or they support a community of learners.
+Finally, selected titles provide important connections for the reader: to themselves and peers, and to other generations, cultures, time periods, philosophies, and worlds.

 Strengthening the sense of being a part of a community of readers is an important aspect of the reading program in grade five as students are encouraged to share their interests in books.
 Students read a variety of material and develop an in-depth appreciation of language and style.
 Fifth grade reading classes emphasize a more complex literal and interpretive comprehension of plot, character, and theme.
 Students analyze reading for meaning and value, critiquing an author’s intent and synthesizing and exploring information.
 Students are encouraged to develop critical standards and awareness of the richness of language.